ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell3.md

 ## Manager.py - Core Download Operations and Git Repository Management

 ### File Overview
-The `Manager.py` module serves as the core download and repository management engine for the entire sdAIgen project.
+The `Manager.py` module serves as the core download and repository management engine for the entire ScarySingleDocs project.
 This critical module is imported by `downloading-en.py` and handles all download operations (CivitAI, HuggingFace, Google Drive, GitHub) and Git repository cloning with sophisticated error handling, progress monitoring, and multi-protocol support.
 The module implements a unified interface for file acquisition across different platforms and protocols.

 ### Function Analysis